karthikeya03/Drive-Ready/SUBNETTING.md

 - **New Subnet Mask**:
   - Convert the new mask to decimal: 255.255.255.240
-  - New slash value: /28
+  - New slash value: /28 `(32-4)` the default value is 32 and remove the number of zeroes : 4.

 #### STEP 4.
 Number of Hosts and Networks
 - **Number of Hosts**: \(2^4 = 16\)